MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 BON also adds a set of useful utilities:

--  A Timer facilities that allows to schedule small activities repeatedly (or not).
+-  Timers that allow to schedule one-time or cyclic activities.
    Such activities are Runnable objects that are automatically scheduled by the timer.
 -  A platform time from a monotonic clock.
 -  Read-write `ByteArray`_ support according to the underlying processor